Wassey16/Digital_product_school_Ai_challange/README.md

     bash
         python app.py

-2. Access the application at http://localhost:5000 or visit www.munich_trafic.herokuapp.com to use the deployed version.
+2. Access the application at http://localhost:5000 or visit [Web page](https://wassey-16-ai-challange.hf.space) to use the deployed version.

 ### License
 This project is licensed under the Apache License Version 2.0.